-AEP has continuously worked on the requests since they were received, and in all, 42 of the above- mentioned fifty requests have been closed.
+AEP has continuously worked on the requests since they were received, and in all, 42 of the above mentioned fifty requests have been closed.
 However, these fifty requests, all received in relatively close proximity to one another, significantly impacted the FOIP Office and the relevant program area with AEP.
 All of the requests needed to be clarified with the Applicant.
 Many of them came back with large volumes of records, extensive consultations with the program area and, where necessary, third parties.
-When all fifty requests are combined, there are over 34,000 pages of potentially responsive records that the program area not only had to search for and locate, but also conduct the subject matter review for each request, all simultaneously and at various stages.
+When all fifty requests are combined, there were over 34,000 pages of potentially responsive records that the program area not only had to search for and locate, but also conduct the subject matter review for each request, all simultaneously and at various stages.
 Even the requests that had no records impacted the program area given that they had to conduct a thorough search that involved a large volume of records and respond within a reasonable time frame knowing that there were numerous other requests where records had to be searched for and located.
 The fifty access requests have unreasonably interfered with the operations of AEP, but also the government as a whole.
 AEP does not operate in isolation, but interacts with other public bodies to fulfill the mandate of the Government of Alberta and to serve Albertans.
 Given this situation, it was unreasonable to assume this much work could be done by the program area or the FOIP Office within the legislated timelines allowed by the Act.
+[My emphasis]

 Furthermore, the fact that many of the fifty requests overlap in their scope has contributed to AEP being unable to respond to the applicant within the timelines.
 Although each request was distinct, there was still considerable overlap that affected the review of the records.
 Because many of the requests were similar in topic, there was a greater chance of a potential overlapping of responsive records in multiple requests.
-There is a need for consistency in severing approaches to avoid the inadvertent disclosure of information that should be withheld, and slowed the processing of the request.
+In particular, this request, E20-G-1459, overlaps considerably with request E20-G-1448.
+There is a need for consistency in severing approaches to avoid the inadvertent disclosure of information that should be withheld, and this slowed the processing of the request.

 Another factor that has affected AEP's ability to respond to this request is staffing changes within the FOIP office.
-This request has been reassigned to different Advisors since it was received, because Advisor left the FOIP Office.
-This request was reassigned on November 26, 2021.
-The new Advisor assigned required time to become knowledgeable about the request and to review the records.
+This request has been reassigned to different Advisors more than once since it was received, because Advisors left the FOIP Office.
+This request was reassigned on August 18, 2021, and again on November 26, 2021.
+Each time the request is reassigned, the new Advisor requires time to become knowledgeable about the request and to review the records.
 This has significantly delayed the processing of the request.

 The difficulties arising from request reassignment are further compounded by understaffing at the FOIP Office.
 During the entire time period since this request was received, the FOIP office has not been staffed at capacity.
 Currently, there are 4 Senior Advisor positions and 1 Team Lead position vacant.
-As a result, Advisors are all carrying a heavier than normal workload.
+As a result.
+Advisors are all carrying a heavier than normal workload.
 This impacts the ability of the FOIP office to process requests in a timely manner or to assign other Advisors to assist with processing requests.
 Besides this request, the Advisor currently assigned to this request has several other requests that are also complex and involve a large volume of potentially responsive records.

-The Public Body argues that it would be "unreasonable" to expect the Public Body's FOIP Office to respond to the Applicant within the timelines required by section 11 of the FOIP Act.
+[para 7] The Public Body argues that it would be "unreasonable" to expect the Public Body's FOIP Office to respond to the Applicant within the timelines required by section 11 of the FOIP Act.
 This argument requires some comment.